Sign In / Sign Out

 Q: Can I substitute classes I have taken at ASU or another college for the required courses?

 A. You must submit the Petition for Substitution of a Course and provide proper documentation.
-Click here to download the form.
+Contact your advisor for more information.

 Q: How can I get involved in research?